 The name of your nonprofit corporation cannot be the same as the name of another nonprofit corporation on file with the Kansas Secretary of State.
-To see if your proposed name is available, you can search Kansas's name database at www.kssos.org/main.html.
+To see if your proposed name is available, you can check Kansas's Business Entity Search Station.

 In Kansas, your nonprofit corporation name must include "incorporated," "association," "church," "college," "club," "company," "corporation," "foundation," "fund," "institute," "limited," "society," "syndicate," "union," or an abbreviation such as "co.," "corp.," "inc.," and "ltd." The name must be written in roman characters or letters.

-You will need to create and file Not-For-Profit articles of incorporation with the Kansas Secretary of State's office.
+You will need to create and file Not-For-Profit articles of incorporation with the Kansas Secretary of State's office and pay the $20 filing fee (as of June 2020).
 The articles of incorporation need to include basic information such as your nonprofit's name, your nonprofit's purpose, the name and address of your registered agent (the person to whom legal notices should be sent), the corporation's mailing address, the name and address of your incorporators and/or directors, your tax year, and whether your corporation has members.
 The Kansas Secretary of State has a Not-For-Profit articles of incorporation form on its website that you can fill in and then print and mail in.
 Or you can file your articles online through the Secretary of State's website.
 Complete everything as indicated on the Secretary of State's form and follow the instructions on the website for filing the form.

 In addition to what's required in your articles of incorporation under state law, you'll need to include certain provisions in your articles to meet IRS requirements for 501(c)(3) tax-exempt status.
 For IRS purposes, your articles must include: (a) a statement of purpose that qualifies your organization for tax-exempt status, (b) statements that your nonprofit will not engage in prohibited political or legislative activitiy, and (c) a dissolution of assets provision dedicating your assets to another 501(c)(3) organization upon dissolution.
 For more information on IRS requirements for articles of incorporation, see IRS Publication 557, Tax-Exempt Status for Your Organization (available on the IRS website).
 You can also refer to How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo) for guidance on drafting articles that satisfy both state and IRS rules for 501(c)(3) nonprofits.